Attractions

 Think you can’t go around the world in a couple of hours?
 Think again.

-The new Bird Paradise will take bird-watching to a whole new level.
-If you’re a nature lover who has always dreamt of going to different countries to marvel at animals in the wild but just can’t muster enough leave days, you can traverse different geographical regions within Bird Paradise.
+Bird Paradise will take bird-watching to a whole new level.
+If you’re a nature lover who has always dreamt of going to different countries to marvel at animals in the wild but just can’t muster enough leave days, you can traverse different geographical regions within this bird park in Singapore.

 Image credit: Mandai Wildlife Group